McGill University Tuition Fees And Costs

 While we are doing our best to get our AI engine trained on the most accurate Business Schools data set, results displayed may prove somehow fuzzy and unpredictable.
 We are making sure that this will improve over time !

 McGill University is an English-language public research university located in Montreal, Quebec, Canada.
-Founded in 1821 by royal charter, the university bears the name of James McGill, a Scottish merchant whose bequest in 1813 established the University of McGill College.
+Founded in 1821 by royal charter, the university bears the name of James McGill, a Scottish merchant and slave owner, whose bequest in 1813 established the University of McGill College.
 In 1885, the name was officially changed to McGill University.
 The university has an enrolment of more than 39,000 students.
 McGill's main campus is on the slope of Mount Royal in downtown Montreal in the borough of Ville-Marie, with a second campus situated in Sainte-Anne-de-Bellevue, 30 kilometres (19 mi) west of the main campus on Montreal Island.
 The university is one of two members of the Association of American Universities located outside the United States, alongside the University of Toronto, and is the only Canadian member of the Global University Leaders Forum (GULF) within the World Economic Forum.
 The university offers degrees and diplomas in over 300 fields of study.
-Most students are enrolled in the six largest faculties: Arts, Science, Medicine, Education, Engineering, and Management.McGill alumni, faculty, and affiliates include 12 Nobel laureates and 147 Rhodes Scholars, as well as 159 Loran Scholars, 18 billionaires, the current prime minister and two former prime ministers of Canada, two Governors General of Canada, and 15 justices of the Supreme Court of Canada.
+Most students are enrolled in the six largest faculties: Arts, Science, Medicine, Education, Engineering, and Management.McGill alumni, faculty, and affiliates include 12 Nobel laureates and 148 Rhodes Scholars, as well as 159 Loran Scholars, 18 billionaires, the current prime minister and two former prime ministers of Canada, two Governors General of Canada, and 15 justices of the Supreme Court of Canada.
 McGill alumni also include 9 Academy Award winners, 13 Grammy Award winners, 13 Emmy Award winners, four Pulitzer Prize winners, and 121 Olympians with over 35 Olympic medals.

 Article Title : McGill University